aws-samples/non-profit-blockchain/ngo-fabric/README.md

 On the Fabric client node.

 Prior to executing any commands on the Fabric client node, you will need to export ENV variables that provide a context to Hyperledger Fabric.
-These variables will tell the client node which peer node to interact with, which TLS certs to use, etc.
+These variables will tell the client node which Fabric network to use, which peer node to interact with, which TLS certs to use, etc.

 From Cloud9, SSH into the Fabric client node.
 The key (i.e. the .PEM file) should be in your home directory.
 The DNS of the Fabric client node EC2 instance can be found in the output of the CloudFormation stack you